application-creators/python_fastapi_with_database/README.md

 It's probably convenient to make our URI paths configurable in our API.
 You could just hardcode them, but say we want to be able to change them in our settings file ([settings.env](/%7B%7B%20cookiecutter.project_package_name%20%7D%7D/%7B%7B%20cookiecutter.project_package_name%20%7D%7D/%7B%7B%20cookiecutter.project_package_name%20%7D%7D/settings.env)), with absolutely no impact in our code.
-Then on ([settings.py](/%7B%7B%20cookiecutter.project_package_name%20%7D%7D/%7B%7B%20cookiecutter.project_package_name%20%7D%7D/%7B%7B%20cookiecutter.project_package_name%20%7D%7D/settings.py)) we'll add two new settings.
+On ([settings.py](/%7B%7B%20cookiecutter.project_package_name%20%7D%7D/%7B%7B%20cookiecutter.project_package_name%20%7D%7D/%7B%7B%20cookiecutter.project_package_name%20%7D%7D/settings.py)) we'll add two new settings.
 One for the URI path (_todos_route_), and another to give the route a human-readable name for the API documentation
 (_todos_tag_).
 These are default values, meaning that if you change them in _settings.env_, the values in that file will be used instead.